MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 ### Step 1 - Delegate permissions on your Azure AD application setup for Microsoft Community Training

-1. Login to the [Azure Portal](https://portal.azure.com/) with admin credentials
+1. Login to the [Azure Portal](https://portal.azure.com/) with admin credentials.

 1. Select **Directory + Subscription** in the portal toolbar then the directory that contains your Azure AD tenant or **search for and select Azure Active Directory**.